Oxfam: Internal structures and political role

-In October 2005, the magazine New Internationalist described Oxfam as a "Big International Non-Government Organisation (BINGO)", having a corporate-style, undemocratic internal structure, and addressing the symptoms rather than the causes of international poverty – especially by acquiescing to neoliberal economics and even taking over roles conventionally filled by national governments.
+In October 2005, an article in the magazine New Internationalist described Oxfam as a "Big International Non-Government Organisation (BINGO)", having a corporate-style, undemocratic internal structure” and also alleging Oxfam was “addressing the symptoms rather than the causes of international poverty – especially by acquiescing to neoliberal economics and even taking over roles conventionally filled by national governments.
 Similar criticism came from Red Pepper magazine in July 2005 and Katherine Quarmby in the New Statesman in May 2005.
 The latter article detailed growing rifts between Oxfam and other organisations within the Make Poverty History movement.

 In a 2011 Columbia Journalism Review article, journalist Karen Rothmyer accused NGOs in general and Oxfam in particular of being unduly influenced by the priorities of the media, of providing inaccurate information to the press ("stories featuring aid projects often rely on dubious numbers provided by the organisations") and of perpetuating negative stereotypes which "have the potential to influence policy".
 She drew on earlier work by journalist Lauren Gelfand, who had taken a year away from journalism to work for Oxfam: "A lot of what Oxfam does is to sustain Oxfam"; and Linda Polman, author of the Crisis Caravan: "Aid organisations are businesses dressed up like Mother Theresa".

 In 2015, Omaar and de Waal, in Food and Power in Sudan, commented, "the 1990s have seen growing pressure for humanitarian institutions to become more accountable.
 There has been a succession of reviews of operations, growing in independence and criticism."

 Accusations of overrepresenting poverty

 2015 study on net worth inequality

-Oxfam's study from January 2015 on wealth inequality stating that the richest 1% at the end of 2016 will own more than half of the world's assets has been criticized as overestimating wealth inequality and ignoring other indicators of quality of life.
-Because Oxfam calculated personal assets in net worth, individuals in first-world, developed nations with high incomes who have more debts than assets appear as poorer than rural subsistence farmers with no debts and no assets.
+Oxfam released a study in January 2015 predicting by late 2016 the top 1% of income earners globally would own more than half of the world's assets.

+This study was criticized as overestimating wealth inequality and ignoring other indicators of quality of life.
+Due to how Oxfam calculated personal assets and net worth, high income earners in developed nations who also have more debts than assets (such as someone under age 35 with a large home mortgage) were depicted as poorer than rural subsistence farmers with no debts and no assets — though the developed nations’ inhabitants had markedly higher standards of living overall.